 - a.
-These regulations apply to the education and examinations of the joint degree bachelor's programme Tourism (BTO) as included in the Central Registers of Higher Education (CROHO) under CROHO code 55001.
-These regulations apply to all (current) students and extraneï enrolled in the programme for the academic year 2023-2024.
+These regulations apply to the education and examinations of the joint degree bachelor's programme Tourism (BTO) as included in the Institutions and Programmes Register(RIO) under RIO code 55001.
+These regulations apply to all (current) students and extraneï enrolled in the programme for the academic year 2024-2025.
 Chapter 2 'Admission' with related appendix apply to prospective students. - b.
 The programme is provided as a joint degree programme within the Faculty of Agricultural and Environmental Sciences of Wageningen University and within Breda University of Applied Sciences. - c.
 These regulations are only available in English.